HarishMarthi/CypressTasks/README.md

 ==== 1st Method ============

-Open the terminal in Visual StudiocIDE then  enter the command as "./node_modules/.bin/cypress run --browser chrome" Then test will run automatically and the results will be displayed in terminal.
+Open the terminal in Visual Studio Code IDE then enter the command as "./node_modules/.bin/cypress run --browser chrome" Then test will run automatically and the results will be displayed in terminal.
 Video also captured while executing the script, and it will be saved under "cyperss/video" folder

 ==== 2nd Method =============

-Open the terminal in Visual StudiocIDE then enter the command as "npm run test"
+Open the terminal in Visual Studio Code IDE then enter the command as "npm run test"

+==== 3rd Method =============

+Open the terminal in Visual Studio Code IDE then enter the command as "./node_modules/.bin/cypress open" then a wndow will open with cypress tool in that select "TestSuite.js" then test exection will start.